Physics-informed Guided Disentanglement in Generative Networks: Experiments

 where $\rho$ is a drop-wise value representing water thickness.
 Most importantly, we also model imaging focus, since it may extremely impact the rendered raindrop appearance~\cite{halimeh2009raindrop,cord2011towards,alletto2019adherent}.
 Hence, we use a Gaussian point spread function~\cite{pentland1987new} to blur synthetic raindrops.
 We implement kernel variance $\sigma$ as differentiable, while drops size ($s$), frequency ($p$), and shape ($t$) related parameters are non differentiable.
 We use a single shape parameter and generate 4 types of drops, with associated $p$ and $t$.

 \textbf{Dirt model.} Here, we naively extend our raindrop model removing displacement maps as soil has no refractive behaviors.
 Instead, we introduce a color guidance that forces synthetic dirt to be brighter in peripherals regions, also depending on a parameter $\alpha$ which regulates occlusion maximum opacity (hence, maximum $\alpha_{w}$ value).
 We also estimate $\sigma$ as aforementioned.
-Sample outputs are in Fig.~\ref{fig:dirtmodel}.

 \textbf{Composite occlusions model.} We exploit the model of thin occluder proposed in~\cite{garg2006photorealistic} to render composite occlusions on images, i.e. randomly translated alpha-blended transparent images such as watermarks or fence-like grids.
 We assume to fully know transparency, thus no parameter is learned.